 USCIS provides a free service called InfoPass that allows customers to schedule an appointment with USCIS through the internet.
 See the USCIS website for information on InfoPass.
 Whenever possible, customers or their representatives who reside in the United States (domestically) should use InfoPass to schedule appointments if they would like to discuss their cases in person at their local USCIS field office.
 Customers and their representatives may also use InfoPass to cancel or reschedule appointments.

 Customers residing overseas should review the International Immigration Offices overview page to determine which office has jurisdiction over their country of residence and information on scheduling appointments.
 See the USCIS website for information on International Immigration Offices.

 2. Community Outreach Events

-USCIS engages in community outreach programs to educate and increase public awareness, to increase dialogue and visibility, and to solicit feedback on USCIS operations.
+USCIS engages in community outreach programs to educate and increase public awareness, increase dialogue and visibility, and solicit feedback on USCIS operations.
 During outreach events, USCIS employees do not respond to case-specific inquiries.
 Customers asking case-specific questions at outreach events should be directed to submit their inquiry through appropriate channels.

 C. Telephonic Inquiries

 Customers may contact USCIS by phone: